jundalisay/superb/content/en/research/laotzu/tao-te-ching/part-15-state.md

-+++
+---
+title: "Federal States"
+heading: "Part 15: Chapters 57-61"
-title= "Part 15= Federal States" heading= "Chapters 57-61" description= "The State Should Have Concise but Efficient Laws" date= 2021-09-14 image= "/covers/tao.jpg" linkb= "/research/laotzu/tao-te-ching/part-14-society" linkbtext= "Society" linkf= "/research/laotzu/tao-te-ching/part-16-economics" linkftext= "Economics" icon = "/icons/laotzu.png"
+description: "The State Should Have Concise but Efficient Laws"
-+++
+image: "/covers/tao.jpg"
+# date: 2020-12-31
+weight: 30
+author: Lao Tzu
+icon: "/avatars/lao.png"
+---

 ## Chapter 57: The State Should Have Concise but Efficient Laws